owacoder/cppdatalib/README.md

    - `CPPDATALIB_ARRAY_T` - The underlying array type of the implementation.
 Defaults to `std::vector<cppdatalib::core::value>`
    - `CPPDATALIB_OBJECT_T` - The underlying object type of the implementation.
 Defaults to `std::multimap<cppdatalib::core::value, cppdatalib::core::value>`
    - `CPPDATALIB_SUBTYPE_T` - The underlying subtype type of the implementation.
 Must be able to store all subtypes specified in the `core` namespace.
 Default to `int16_t`

+Enable/Disable flags are listed below:

    - `CPPDATALIB_ENABLE_MYSQL` - Enables inclusion of the MySQL interface library.
 If defined, the MySQL headers must be available in the include path
    - `CPPDATALIB_DISABLE_WRITE_CHECKS` - Disables nesting checks in the stream_handler class.
 If write checks are disabled, and the generating code is buggy, it may generate corrupted output without catching the errors, but can result in better performance.
 Use at your own risk
    - `CPPDATALIB_ENABLE_FAST_IO` - Swaps usage of the `std::ios` classes to trimmed-down, more performant, custom I/O classes.
 Although it acts as a drop-in replacement for the STL, it only implements a subset of the features (but the features it does implement should be usage-compatible).
 Use at your own risk
    - `CPPDATALIB_DISABLE_FAST_IO_GCOUNT` - Disables calculation of `gcount()` in the fast input classes.
 This removes the `gcount()` function altogether.
 This flag only has an effect if `CPPDATALIB_ENABLE_FAST_INPUT` is defined
    - `CPPDATALIB_OPTIMIZE_FOR_NUMERIC_SPACE` - Trims value sizes down to optimize space for large numeric arrays.
-This theoretically slows down string, array, and object values somewhat, but provides massive space savings
+This theoretically slows down string values somewhat, but saves space
+   - `CPPDATALIB_ENABLE_QT` - Enables the [Qt](https://www.qt.io/) adapters, to smoothly integrate with the most common Qt types.
+The Qt source tree must be in the include path
+   - `CPPDATALIB_ENABLE_POCO` - Enables the [POCO](https://pocoproject.org/) adapters, to smoothly integrate with POCO types.
+The "Poco" source tree must be in the include path
+   - `CPPDATALIB_ENABLE_ETL` - Enables the [ETL](https://www.etlcpp.com/home.html) adapters, to smoothly integrate with ETL types.
+The "etl" source tree must be in the include path

 Please note that custom datatypes are a work-in-progress.
 Defining custom types may work, or may not work at all.